Violet Conolly: Early life and family

 Violet Conolly was born at Fernville, Glasnevin on 11 May 1899.
 She was the eldest of the six children of Thomas Conolly, a master builder, and Teresa (née McQuaid).
 She had four sisters and one brother.
 She attended the Holy Faith Convent, Glasnevin, and the Loreto Abbey, Rathfarnham.
 She graduated from University College Dublin with a BA in 1921.
-She moved to London working as a teacher, and learning Russian and Italian in the evenings at London University.
+She moved to London working as a teacher, learning Russian and Italian in the evenings at London University.
 Later she traveled to Spain, working there as a governess, and then to Germany.

 Conolly traveled extensively internationally, and she was planning a trip to the Andes just before her death.
 She lived in London for many years, but maintained her connections with Ireland, visiting family in Ireland frequently.
 Her brother, Thomas, was an expert in Irish constitutional law.
 Her sister Anne was married to politician Patrick McGilligan, and her sister Lillian was married to diplomat William Fay.
 Conolly died in London on 11 January 1988.